-Section 760: Value of Marine Transportation and Navigational Uses within the SAMP Area
+Section 760.
+Economic Impact of Marine Transportation and Navigational Uses within the Ocean SAMP Area.

-- 1. Marine transportation and navigational uses of the SAMP area are economically valuable to the State of Rhode Island and to the entire Southern New England region.
-Imports into the Port of Providence, which pass through the SAMP area, provide an "energy lifeline" not only to Rhode Island residents, but also to households and businesses in Massachusetts and Connecticut (U.S. Army Corps of Engineers 1998; Energy Information Administration 2009).
-In addition, these uses facilitate commerce through the import of consumer and manufacturing goods, and support marine-related industries throughout the state.
+- 1. Marine transportation and navigational uses of the Ocean SAMP area are economically valuable to Rhode Island and to the entire southern New England region.
+Imports into the Port of Providence, which pass through this area, provide an "energy lifeline" not only to Rhode Island residents, but also to households and businesses in Massachusetts and Connecticut (U.S. Army Corps of Engineers 1998; U.S. Energy Information Administration 2009).
+In addition, these uses facilitate commerce through the import of consumer and manufacturing goods, and support marine related industries throughout the state.
 These industries in turn create jobs, both on ships and ashore, for Rhode Island residents.
-Detailed statistics on Rhode Island marine transportation-related jobs and wages are included below. - 2.
-An economic impact study of Rhode Island's navigation-dependent industries, conducted as part of the Environmental Impact Statement for the recent Providence River dredging project, found that "navigation-dependent activity in Rhode Island has a significant impact on the states economy as a whole that goes beyond the navigation-dependent sectors" (The Greeley-Polhemus Group, Inc. 2004, pg.
-15).
-This study, which included navigation-dependent marine transportation industries as well as recreational and fishing-related industries, found that in 2000, \$586 million of direct economic impact on the Gross State Product (GSP) was generated from the navigation-dependent industries listed above.
-Moreover, if indirect and induced GSP were considered, the economic impact of navigation-dependent activities in Rhode Island totaled \$1.1 billion.
-Furthermore, according to this assessment, 12,265 direct jobs and \$425 million in wages were supported by navigation-dependent industries in Rhode Island during 2000 (The Greeley-Polhemus Group, Inc. 2004). - 3.
-The National Ocean Economics Program (2009) found that in 2004, marine transportation-related industries in Rhode Island alone accounted for 1,968 jobs, \$134 million in wages, and \$97 million in gross domestic product.
+Detailed statistics on Rhode Island marine transportation related jobs and wages are included below. - 2.
+A 2004 economic impact study of Rhode Island's navigation-dependent industries conducted in connection with the 2002 Rhode Island Region Long-Term Dredged Material Disposal Site Evaluation Project found that "navigation-dependent activity in Rhode Island has a significant impact on the state's economy as a whole that goes beyond the navigation-dependent sectors" (The Greeley Polhemus Group, Inc. 2004).
+This study found that navigation-dependent marine transportation industries as well as recreational and fishing related industries had an economic impact of \$586 million on the gross state product.
+If indirect and induced GSP were considered, the economic impact of navigation-dependent activities in Rhode Island totaled \$1.1 billion.
+This assessment also found that navigation dependent industries supported 12,265 direct jobs and \$425 million in wages (The Greeley-Polhemus Group, Inc. 2004). - 3.
+The National Ocean Economics Program (2009) found that in 2004, marine transportation related industries in Rhode Island alone accounted for 1,968 jobs, \$134 million in wages, and \$97 million in gross domestic product.
 These statistics are based on analysis of Bureau of Labor Statistics data and reflect jobs in freight and passenger transportation, marine transportation-related equipment, and other marine transportation-related businesses.
-16 - 4.
-Rhode Island's ports rely on ships passing through the SAMP area; these ports generate a significant amount of economic activity.
-A 2009 study of the Port of
+17 - 4.
+Rhode Island's ports, which rely on ships passing through the Ocean SAMP area, generate a significant amount of economic activity.
+A 2009 study of the Port of Providence found that in fiscal year 2008, 953 direct jobs were supported by port operations, generating \$42.1 million in personal income, \$21.8 million in local purchases, and \$16.9 million in state and local tax revenue (see Table 7.8; Martin Associates 2009).
+This does not include the economic impact associated with other Providence businesses that support the port.
+A 2008 study of the port-related businesses on Allens Avenue in Providence, which include a shipyard and a tugboat company, found that these businesses

-16 Marine transportation-related businesses are defined by the National Ocean Economics Program as businesses falling under the following Standard Industrial Classification (SIC) and North American Industrial Classification System (NAICS) categories: Water Transportation of Freight, Water Transportation of Passengers, Deep Sea Freight Transportation, Marine Passenger Transportation, Marine Transportation Services, Search and Navigation Equipment and Warehousing (Colgan 2007).
+17 Marine transportation related businesses are defined by the National Ocean Economics Program as businesses falling under the following Standard Industrial Classification and North American Industrial Classification System categories: Water Transportation of Freight, Water Transportation of Passengers, Deep Sea Freight Transportation, Marine Passenger Transportation, Marine Transportation Services, Search and Navigation Equipment and Warehousing (Colgan 2007).